 Optimizing For Average = Correlation

-You'll probably have heard of at least one of them, you all know what tools they are - the ones that make 'increase' and 'decrease' recommendations.
-This is done according to, among other things, the average number of instances utilized by your competitors...
+SEO content tools that make 'increase' and 'decrease' recommendations are largely unscientific.
+The recommendations of most are in some way based on the average number of instances utilized by your competitors...
 These tools have slight differences of course, and some of the features - I will admit are better than others.

-It's the core idea however that is a bit skewy, which is this...
+It is the core idea, however, that is a bit skewed.
 "Optimized content means matching the averages of your top competitors for as many factors as possible".

-This 'core idea' though...
-It just doesn't make sense, and it's not correct...
+The 'core idea' though, is a load of rubbish.
+It just doesn't make sense, and it's not correct.

-The reason for that is quite simple, correlation is not causation...
+Correlation is not causation...
 Most high-schoolers have heard that before.
-So I personally don't believe that most of the search engine optimization industry that hypes these tools has not heard this.
-I also think it's unlikely that many of those who have are unable to understand it.
-Maybe I'm wrong and they are dimwits, I'll leave that for you to decide, but I personally see another more plausible explanation...
+So I don't believe that most of the search engine optimization industry that hypes these tools has not heard of this.

 Correlation and Dependence: In statistics, dependence or association is any statistical relationship, whether causal or not, between two random variables or bivariate data.

-It's not so much that people don't understand the problem with correlation, it is more that they can't always identify it in the first place...
-In fact, correlation has always been a trickster, and it has always haunted this industry.
+It's not so much that those people don't understand the problem with correlation, it is more that they can't identify it in the first place...
+Correlation has always been a trickster.

 John changes 5 things on a page at once, it gets a good result.
 John thinks that thing #2 made all the difference.